ChiefChingu/boutique_chingu_online/guide.md

 - Create a directory called templates in the root folder and create a directory in it called allauth.
 - Now commit changes.

+## 2 Base template
+- We need to copy the Allauth templates and use them in our templates folder.
+This way these customizable templates take precedence over the standard Allauth templates.
+- To do so, go to the folder: env/lib/allauth/templates and copy all content.
+- Paste the content in the templates/allauth folder in the root.
+- Now it is time to create a base.html at project level.
+- Create a new file in the templates folder called base.html
+- Use bootstrap if preferred, otherwise materializecss.
+- Grab the boilerplate template and copy in the base.html (in the root)
+- Customize the template:
+    1. ```<meta http-equiv="X-UA-Compatible" content="ie=edge">``` to make it work with Internet Explorer
+    - Change the title to match your project
+    - Delete the Hello World heading
+    - Move scripts to the header
+    2. Add ```{% load static %}``` for when we need to load static files

+## 3 Install SCSS